Join millions of Canadians who have already trusted Loans Canada

 • You cannot have occupied a home owned by your spouse in the last four years

-To claim this $750 first-time homebuyer tax credit, you’ll need to include it with your tax return under line 369.
+To claim this $1,500 first-time homebuyer tax credit, you’ll need to include it with your tax return under line 31270.

 GST/HST New Housing Rebate

 If you buy a newly constructed home, you will have to pay GST or HST on the purchase price, just like you would with just about every product you buy.
-While this can certainly add up to a sizeable amount, you might be able to get most of that money back when it comes time to file your taxes.
+While this can certainly add up to a sizable amount, you might be able to get most of that money back when it comes time to file your taxes.

-You might be eligible to claim the GST/HST that you paid for the property through the GST/HST new housing rebate if the home you buy is your principal residence and is less than $450,000.
+You could be eligible to claim the GST/HST that you paid for the property through the GST/HST new housing rebate if the home you buy is your principal residence and is less than $450,000.
 Residents of Ontario and British Columbia have the added benefit of claiming the provincial portion of HST if they purchase, build, or make major home improvements on their homes.

-Rental Income
+Rental Income Tax Deductions

 A rental property that brings in income from rent cheques may be eligible for tax credits.
-If you own an investment property that is rented out, you can report the rental income and claim certain expenses, such as property insurance, marketing the property to attract occupants or interest paid on any money borrowed to purchase or update the property.
-You can claim such expenses by using tax form T776.
+If you own an investment property that is rented out, you can report the rental income and claim certain expenses.
+For example, property insurance, marketing costs, or interest paid on any money borrowed to purchase or update the property.

-Home Office
+Home Office Tax Deductions

 More and more people are telecommuting for work these days, giving them the flexibility to work from wherever they choose, including at home.
 If you work from your own home office, there are several expenses that you can deduct when filing your taxes.
-These can include a percentage of:

 • Utilities